 1. Get serious about collaborations

-When it comes to collaborating, you have a lot of options.
+When it comes to collaborating, you have a lot of options and ways to promote your photography business.
 My advice is to find out if there are professionals or businesses that would benefit from your photography that would like to talk about your photography as a trade.

 You could also set this up so that you’re creating a styled shoot with another business or influencer that will help you get noticed by the right customers and get the word out about your business.
 An extra bonus is that you’ll have more images with a planned style to add to your portfolio.

 2. Showing up every weekday using social media marketing